 On the surface, rushing average might not seem big in this debate.
-Bettis averaged 3.9 yards per carry while Martin had 4.0 yards per attempt.
-The difference is Bettis cracked four yards per carry in four of his 13 seasons.
+Bettis averaged 3.9 yards per carry while Martin averaged 4.0.
+The difference is that Bettis cracked 4 yards per carry in four of his 13 seasons.
 Martin did it in seven of his 11 seasons.

 One argument for Bettis goes beyond the statistics.
 The burly 5-foot-11, 255-pound running back defined ball-control offense for his time.
 Others counter by saying Bettis' numbers are inflated by Pittsburgh's run-heavy philosophy.

 But Martin epitomized toughness for a running back, too.
 He carried the ball over 360 times in four seasons and recorded the lowest fumble rate (.820, 29 fumbles on 3,518 carries) among running backs with 1,500 attempts.